icmccorm/mirilli/README.md

 | mean of 11.0 dependents                        |
 | standard deviation of 171.8 dependents         |

-You can reproduce them by executing the following command. **This will take up to 5 minutes to execute.**:
+You can reproduce them by executing the following command. **This will take ~5 minutes to execute.**:
 ```
 # psql -d crates -f scripts/dependents.sql
 ```